viraj2712/plugin-api.go.cd/source/includes/authorization/_028-get-role-metadata.md

 ## Get Role Configuration Metadata

-This is a message that the plugin should implement, to allow users to configure role configuration(`<pluginRole>`) from the Role Configuration View in GoCD.
+This is a message that the plugin should implement to allow users to configure role configuration(`<pluginRole>`) from the Role Configuration View in GoCD.
+The role configuration should provide a way for admins to map Authorization Server roles with GoCD roles(e.g map LDAP groups to GoCD roles).

 <p class='request-name-heading'>Request name</p>